Copyright on UCPH

 Texts that do not fall under the University of Copenhagen's agreement

-Text publications that do not fall under the University of Copenhagen's copyright agreement, and therefore can be used without following the rules, include, among others: unpublished material (here you must have written permission from the author), texts by an author who has been dead for more than 70 years, as well as legal texts, circulars, regulations and the like.
+Text publications that are not covered by the University of Copenhagen’s copyright agreement, and can therefore be used without following the agreement’s rules, include unpublished material (for which you must obtain written permission from the author), texts by authors who have been deceased for more than 70 years, as well as legislation, circulars, regulations, and similar documents.
 If you are in doubt, you are always welcome to contact us.

 Rules for using websites